GabrielMalakias/GabrielMalakias.github.io/_drafts/circuit_breaker_with_ruby.md

 end
 {% endhighlight %}

-After that we need to add to code responsible responds for fallback.
+After that we need to add to code responsible responds the fallback.
 In our case, when something goes wrong fallback will responds with a fake Article.

 {% highlight ruby %}
 def fallback(id)